at.lattice.elements.element_object#

 track(r_in, in_place=False, **kwargs)#

-element_track() tracks particles through one element of a calling the element-specific tracking function specified in the Element’s PassMethod field
+element_track() tracks particles through one element of a calling the element-specific tracking function specified in the Element’s PassMethod field.

 Usage: